irods/contrib/irods_audit_elk_stack/README.md

 When updating the Dockerfile, please only use LTS Ubuntu releases, as non-LTS releases are unlikely to have support from third-party apt repositories.

-### Updating Java to a new major release
+### Updating Java to a new major release (or switching to a different flavor)

-The flavor and major version of Java can be specified at image build-time with the `java_ver`, `java_vendor`, and `java_dist` arguments.
-(See the Dockerfile for more info.)

-When updating the Dockerfile, please only use LTS Java versions, as minor ElasticSearch releases will sometimes drop support for older non-LTS Java versions.
+The Java package can be changed in the Dockerfile.
+Take care to update the `JAVA_HOME` variable when doing so.

 ### Updating Elasticsearch and Kibana to a new major release